Ikey11/TFTLT/content/The Adventurers/Tyran Strix.md

 **Humanoid (human),  fighter, he/him**

 **Desire:** To catch all the pokemon

 **Fear:** Becoming obsolete

-**Quote:** "Despite all of the things I saw, I still care really care about these guys."
+**Quote:** "Despite all of the things I say, I still care really care about these guys."

 # Description
 A blue dragonborn tamer